arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/state-monad/2024-07-01-state-monad-for-the-rest-of-us-6.md

 `count` with an shared mutable variable, as far as the compiler is concerned, the code is alredy complete and correct.

-I like to interpret the apathy we are getting from the Type Sytem as if it is telling us:
+I like to interpret the apathy we are getting from the Type System as if it is telling us:

 "So you are not giving me any hints about the types at play.
 Fine, your loss, go ahead and do it your way".

-Is there a way to give the Type Sytem a hint about the types at play?
+Is there a way to give the Type System a hint about the types at play?
 Yes, there is!
 And it is exactly the second option you found: passing `count` as a function parameter.